Whitey Bulger: Early life

 Bulger's father worked as a union laborer and occasional longshoreman.
-He lost his arm in an industrial accident and the family was reduced to poverty.
-In May 1938, the Mary Ellen McCormack Housing Project was opened in the neighborhood of South Boston.
-The Bulger family moved in and the children grew up there.
+The family fell into poverty after he lost his arm in an industrial accident.
+In May 1938, the Mary Ellen McCormack Housing Project was opened in South Boston, an insular, working-class Irish American neighborhood.
+The Bulger family moved into the housing project and the children grew up there.
 While his younger siblings, William Bulger and John P. Bulger, excelled at school, James Bulger Jr. was drawn into street life.

 Early in his criminal career, local police gave Bulger the nickname "Whitey" because of his blond hair.
-Bulger hated the name; he preferred to be called "Jim", "Jimmy", or even "Boots".
+The nickname stuck, even though Bulger hated it; to his closest friends, he was known as "Jim", "Jimmy" or even "Boots".
 The last nickname came from his habit of wearing cowboy boots, in which he used to hide a switchblade.

 Early criminal career

 Bulger developed a reputation as a thief and street fighter fiercely loyal to South Boston.
 This led to him meeting more experienced criminals and finding more lucrative opportunities.
-In 1943, 14-year-old Bulger was arrested and charged with larceny.
+In 1943, fourteen-year-old Bulger was arrested and charged with larceny.
 By then he had joined a street gang known as the "Shamrocks" and would eventually be arrested for assault, forgery and armed robbery.
 Bulger was sentenced to a juvenile reformatory for these offenses.

-Shortly after his release in April 1948, Bulger joined the United States Air Force where he earned his high school diploma and trained as a mechanic.
+Shortly after his release in April 1948, Bulger joined the United States Air Force, where he earned his high school diploma and trained as a mechanic.
 Despite the regimented military life, he had not reformed.
-He spent time in the military prison for several assaults and was later arrested by Air Force police in 1950 for going absent without leave.
-In June 1951, while stationed at Malmstrom Air Force Base in Great Falls, Montana, he was arrested and charged with rape after being caught in a hotel with a 15-year-old girl.
+Bulger did time in military prison for several assaults and was arrested by Air Force police in 1950 for going absent without leave.
+In June 1951, while stationed at Malmstrom Air Force Base in Great Falls, Montana, he was arrested and charged with rape after being caught in a hotel with a fifteen-year-old girl.
 He had also been arrested several months prior after getting into bar fights.
-Nevertheless, he received an honorable discharge in 1952 and returned to Massachusetts.
+Nevertheless, Bulger received an honorable discharge in 1952 and returned to Massachusetts.